-On June 25, 2011 the Company learned by publication in the Official Gazette "El Peruano" that the Peruvian Government issued Supreme Decree DS-032-2011 (the "2011 Supreme Decree") that reversed Supreme Decree DS-083-2007 issued in 2007, (the "2007 Supreme Decree") which granted the Company the right to acquire title to and operate on the mineral concessions covering the Santa Ana Project within an area 50 kilometers of the Peruvian territorial boundaries.
-The 2011 Supreme Decree rescinded, without legal grounds, the Company's rights to operate on the concessions; however, the titles to the concessions continue to be held by the Company.
+On June 25, 2011 the Company learned by publication in the Official Gazette "El Peruano" that the Peruvian Government issued Supreme Decree DS-032-2011 (the "2011 Supreme Decree") that reversed Supreme Decree DS-083-2007 issued in 2007, (the "2007 Supreme Decree")

+which granted the Company the right to acquire title to and operate on the mineral concessions covering the Santa Ana Project within an area 50 kilometers of the Peruvian territorial boundaries.
+The 2011 Supreme Decree rescinded, without legal grounds or an opportunity to be heard, the Company's rights to operate on the concessions; however, the titles to the concessions continue to be held by the Company.

-Assuming the Company is able to reach an amicable resolution of its dispute with the Peruvian Government, the Santa Ana Project, which is supported by the local communities surrounding the proposed mine site, would create 2,500 direct and indirect jobs in the southern Puno Region, and would bring important infrastructure improvements to the area.
+If the Company is able at some point in the future to reach an amicable resolution of its dispute with the Peruvian Government, the Santa Ana Project, which is supported by the local communities surrounding the proposed mine site, would create 2,500 direct and indirect jobs in the southern Puno Region, and would bring important infrastructure improvements to the area.
 The Santa Ana Project would also provide approximately \$330 million in federal taxes, much of which would benefit local communities.